John Florio: Giordano Bruno & The Ash Wednesday Supper

 Living with Giordano Bruno was the most important experience Florio had at the French Embassy.
-Bruno's influence will have a huge impact upon him.
-The philosopher, undoubtedly shaped Florio's character changing his vision of life and world permanently.
+Bruno's influence would have a huge impact on him.
+The philosopher, undoubtedly, shaped Florio's character, changing his vision of life and world permanently.
 John Florio embraced Bruno's philosophy, and above all, the thesis upon the infinite universe and the possibility of life on other planets, theories which went well beyond the Copernican limited heliocentric world.

 Bruno received many attacks after the quarrel and tumultuous period that followed the "Ash Wednesday Supper".
-During that party he discussed his revolutionary theories, and after that, he got into a quarrel with the guests who didn't receive with favour his ideas.
+During that party, he discussed his revolutionary theories, and after that, he got into a quarrel with the guests who didn't receive his ideas favourably.
 Undoubtedly, Florio and Castelnau always defended him.
 Bruno described the event in a philosophical pamphlet written in Italian the same year: La cena de le ceneri (The Ash Wednesday Supper, London, 1584).

 The friendship that linked Bruno and Florio is particularly rich and significant.
-Florio in fact appears in The Ash Wednesday Supper as one of the messengers that brings to Bruno the invitation to dinner by Fulke Greville.
-In another scene Bruno and Florio are on a boat at night.
-They burst into song chanting stanzas from Ludovico Ariosto's Orlando Furioso.
+Florio, in fact, appears in The Ash Wednesday Supper as one of the messengers who brings to Bruno the invitation to dinner by Fulke Greville.
+In another scene, Bruno and Florio are on a boat at night.
+They burst into song, chanting stanzas from Ludovico Ariosto's Orlando Furioso.
 Bruno would later portray him as "Eliotropo" in De la causa, principio et uno (Concerning Causality, Principle and Unity, London, 1584).
 In De l'infinito, universo e mondi (On The Infinite Universe and Worlds, London, 1584), fifth dialogue, Bruno adds Florio as "Elpino" and Alberico Gentili as "Albertino".

 Similarly, Florio returned the compliment by introducing the figure of Bruno, "Il Nolano" (from Nola near Naples), in Second Fruits (1591).
 He portrayed him lounging on a window-seat, leafing through a book and poking fun at his friend John for taking too much time over getting dressed in the morning.
 The portrait painted by Florio is undoubtedly that of a friend.
 Bruno surely appears in his pages in a positive light, like a satirical and healthy whip of pedants.

-Florio will never forget Giordano Bruno, even after the long years of the trial and their tragic outcome at the stake.
+Florio would never forget Giordano Bruno, even after the long years of the trial and their tragic outcome at the stake.
 For instance, in 1603, John Florio, in the preface of Montaigne's Essays, recalled his old "fellow Nolano", who had taught him the cultural value of translations.
 Moreover, in 1611, he listed Bruno's Italian works among the texts he used for the composition of the dictionary.

 Bruno's scholars Gentile and Vincenzo Spampanato have both proved Florio's indebtedness to the philosopher's writings.
 Many of Bruno's thoughts are undeniably shaped in Florio's work Second Fruits.
-Also, in his two dictionaries Florio added many terms as well as Neapolitan dialect words taken from Bruno's works.
+Also, in his two dictionaries, Florio added many terms as well as Neapolitan dialect words taken from Bruno's works.